amansinha/testware/README.md

 TestWare is a minimally invasive fork of the Autoware Architecture Proposal, a prototype system targeted at SAE Level 4 autonomous driving capabilities.

-TestPilot eliminates the need for ARM and Qualcomm hardware enabling reliable, synchronous, and deterministic execution of the full OpenPilot stack on your desktop computer.
-TestPilot includes a simple OpenAI gym like interface to CARLA and is executed within a Docker container such that multiple TestPilot agents can run simultaneously on the same computer.

 ### HD map format conversion

 ### Sensors and sensor placement